aescherling/quiver/README.md

 All of these functions can be called on a matrix or data frame, e.g. `uhist(X)` for data frame `X`.

-Install from GitHub from within R using the devtools package:
+Install from within R using the devtools package:

 ```
 install.packages("devtools")